 Advice and guidance on how to run, manage and report on your Erasmus+ vocational education and training (VET) mobility for VET learners and staff and strategic partnership projects.

-The Key Action 2 Start-up seminar was held in Birmingham in October.
-You can view the presentation from the day below.
+The 2020 Call Key Action 2 Start Up Seminar was recorded in two parts.
+You can view the recordings from the Key Action 2 session below.

 Project handbooks are available to download for guidance on managing your Erasmus+ project:

-2016 Call Key Action 1 project handbook (1.05 MB) for VET and adult education
+The 2020 Call Key Action 1 project handbook for VET and adult education is comprised of the following three documents:

-2016 Call Key Action 2 project handbook (660 KB) for VET and adult education
+2020 Call Key Action 2 project handbook (802 KB) for VET and adult education.

-2015 Call Key Action 1 project handbook (318 KB) for VET and adult education
+2019 Call Key Action 2 project handbook (929 KB) for VET and adult education.

-2015 Call Key Action 2 project handbook (654 KB) for VET, adult education and youth
+2018 Call Key Action 2 project handbook (864 KB) for VET and adult education.

 Recognition of learning outcomes